UniTime/unitime-doc/curricula.md

 ### Filter

 * Enter search criteria in the editable field and click on **Search** (Alt+S) to search for corresponding curricula
 * When the filter field is left empty and Search is clicked, all curricula for the given semester will be displayed
 * When the mouse is placed over the filter field and is not moved for several seconds, a help text appears with suggested ways of entering search parameters

 ### Curricula table

 The table displays a list of curricula meeting the search parameters entered in the filter field.
 The column headers are clickable and provide further options for working with the table:

-*  Crossed ring
+*  Crossed ring (also available under the **More** button)
-	* The crossed ring is a header for checkboxes, displayed only for administrators
+	* The crossed ring ⨂ is a header for checkboxes, displayed only for administrators
 	* The corresponding menu has options as follows
 		* Select All
 			* Select all curricula in the table